 Common BIRP Notes Mistakes and How to Avoid Them

-Common Mistake | Why It’s a Problem | Quick Fix |
+| Common Mistake | Why It’s a Problem | Quick Fix |

-Delaying note writing | Memory fades quickly, leading to vague or inaccurate records. | Complete notes as soon as possible, ideally within 24 hours.
-Use quick templates or voice-to-text tools to capture details. |
+| Delaying note writing | Memory fades quickly, leading to inaccurate or incomplete records. | Complete notes within 24 hours.
+Use EHR templates or voice-to-text tools to capture details immediately. |

-Lack of objectivity (bias creeping in) | Subjective statements weaken accuracy and can cause compliance issues. | Ask: “Is this an observable fact or my interpretation?”
-Record facts in Behaviour and Response; save analysis for later. |
+| Lack of objectivity (bias creeping in) | Subjective statements weaken accuracy and can cause compliance issues. | Ask: “Is this an observable fact or my interpretation?”
+Record facts in Behavior and Response. |

-Inconsistent formatting | Makes it harder to track progress across sessions; looks unprofessional. | Use the same template every time.
+| Inconsistent formatting | Makes it harder to track progress across sessions and looks unprofessional. | Use the same template every time.
 Automated EHR templates ensure consistent, structured notes. |

 Attentiveness and the use of modern tools for mental health specialists will help to avoid mistakes.
 While the former may fail under heavy workloads, EHR with built-in templates provides backup at any time.